ilex-paraguariensis/yerbamate/README.md

 ### Modularity
 Modularity is a software design principle that focuses on creating self-contained, reusable and interchangeable components.
-In the context of a deep learning project, modularity means creating standalone modules that can perform specific functions such as data loading, model training, or evaluation.
+In the context of a deep learning project, modularity means creating three independent standalone modules for models, trainers and data.
 This allows for a more organized, maintainable and scalable project structure.
+The forth module, experiments, is not independent, but rather combines the three modules together to create a complete experiment.

 ### Project Structure
 Maté enforces a project structure that is modular and easy to navigate.
 The project structure is shown below: